Which dog breeds are the best and worst for your allergies?

 Xoloitzcuintli

 The best thing about these dogs for those with allergies is that they have very little fur to capture allergens.
-Aside from the one in five that are born with hair (due to hairlessness being a recessive gene), you’ll only find hair on a Xolo’s head, back, and tail.
+They are not a true hypoallergenic dog, but only one in five that are born with hair (due to hairlessness being a recessive gene), you’ll only find hair on a Xolo’s head, back, and tail.

 Sneeze Scale: 1 out of 5